2. Normative References

 Credential Issuer

-An Organizational Entity providing Digital Credentials to Users.
-It may be PID Provider or (Q)EAA Providers.
+Organizational Entity providing Digital Credentials to Users (may be PID Provider or (Q)EAA Provider).
+ARF 1.10 uses similar terms; IT-Wallet merges PID and (Q)EAA Providers under this term.

 Credential Status Assertion

-Signed document serving as proof of a Digital Credential's current validity status.
+Signed document proving a Digital Credential's current validity status.
+Aligned with ARF 1.10.

 Critical Assets